ryanstraight/academic/content/post/2021-03-25-how-to-r/index.en.markdown

 …

+## Citation, `papaja`, and BetterBibTeX

+I use Zotero and, since I do a lot of writing in APA format, I use the `papaja` package to make that easier.
+As such, I use BibTeX (unsurprisingly)

+-   Quick copy from Zotero
+-   Different in-text citation forms

 ## All things [Xaringan: Presentation Ninja](https://github.com/yihui/xaringan)

 I use the `xaringan` package a *lot*.
 I gave up Powerpoint years ago in favor of something that’s lightweight, can include native R calculations and code, and is mobile, accessible, and responsive.